TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 The redesign concepts were heavily influenced from multiple past overlays (see [Imgur Albums](###imgur-albums)) and also the "New Overlay", although the latter has not been released to the public yet.

+Both the 2018 pbr overlay and 2019 temporary redesign are limited in their ability to support partial transparency.
+An overlay pixel is either solid a color or transparent- no slight darkening with opacity is possible.
+This technical limitation is hoped to be overcome in the coding of the New Overlay.

 Popularly requested improvements on the old (2018) overlay included:

 - Show live pkmn data (HP, PP, etc)